 3.)
 City and Regional Planning.

-Typically it takes one additional year of fulltime study to complete the requirements for a duel degree.
+Typically it takes one additional year of fulltime study to complete the requirements for a dual degree.